cdj2112/Comp3004Team75/README.md

 ## COMP3004B - Team 75 Quest Project

-This program is an implementation of the Quests of the Round Table card game by Team 75 in COMP3004B.
+This program is an implementation by Team 75 in COMP3004B of the Quests of the Round Table card game .

 ### How to Run